vcashk/RoboND-Rover-Project_P1/writeup_template.md

 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.
-*The prection_step() was filled in basically with most of the function used as used previously in the jupyter notebook only difference is that the Rover.Vision clearly mapped the enviroment under 3 different categories (Rock , obstacle and free space ) you may refer to the below image in the lower left showing this mapping.
-The simulation for autonomous navigation ran on linux under a resolution of 1024x768 with a graphics quality of "Good"
+The perception_step() used similar approach as provided except that the Rover.Vision clearly mapped the enviroment under 3 different categories (Rock , obstacle and free space ) you may refer to the below image in the lower left showing this mapping.
+The simulation for autonomous executed  on mac under a resolution of 1024x768 with a graphics quality of "Good".
+Details of setting provided below:

+![alt text][image3]

+![alt text][image4]

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.